R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ![Engine Error: File corruption detected.
 Please repair or re-install the game.](https://user-images.githubusercontent.com/39478251/147338706-74797220-7d7f-4c81-9ba0-d88e29a2a1e2.png)

 Don't panic!
 This warning isn't as serious as it seems.
+It's simply an incorrect error message caused by Origin/EA App.
 If you get this warning after launching the game, try updating your Northstar install to the [newest release](https://github.com/R2Northstar/Northstar/releases), as this error was mostly resolved in version `v1.4.0`.

-If that doesn't work, you should verify your Titanfall 2 files.
+If that doesn't work, you should verify your Titanfall2 files.
 If you're confused on how to verify files, follow [this](troubleshooting.md#verify-files) guide.

 ## Failed copying wsock32.dll <a href="#wsock" id="wsock"></a>